Paris-SVT-org/stg-qs-jakarta-config/README.md

 # sample-config
-Using this configuration repo for recovery of namespaces
+This repo is being used for creating short living QuickSec EASeJ instance